NFLPA to Investigate the NFL, Miami Dolphins' Handling of Tua Tagovailoa Concussion Evaluation

-NFLPA to investigate the NFL, Dolphins’ handling of Tagovailoa concussion evaluation originally appeared on NBC Sports Chicago
+NFLPA to investigate the NFL, Dolphins’ handling of Tagovailoa concussion evaluation originally appeared on NBC Sports Boston

 Dolphins quarterback Tua Tagovailoa left Sunday’s game after a heavy hit from Bills linebacker Matt Milano in the second quarter.
 He initially attempted to shake it off, but stumbled and was subsequently sent to the locker room for further evaluation.